Transforming supply chains to improve low- and middle-income countries' procurement and public health systems

-Access to medicines, health products, food, and other essential commodities is elemental to ending extreme poverty, building human capacity, and creating vibrant markets around the world.
-Our multi-sector supply chain solutions practice optimizes supply chain performance in low- and middle-income countries.
-Our dynamic portfolio of long-term projects adapts private sector practices to build resilient supply chains that have world-class efficiency, ease of use, and last-mile reach.
+Access to medicines, health products, food, books, and other essential commodities is elemental to ending extreme poverty, building human capacity, and creating vibrant markets around the world.
+Our multi-sector supply chain practice works with local stakeholders to transform their supply chain performance.
+Our dynamic portfolio of long-term projects adapts data-driven private sector practices to build resilient supply chains that have world-class efficiency, ease of use, and last-mile reach.

 Learn more about the USAID Global Health Supply Chain Program-Procurement and Supply Management project.